David Green (entrepreneur): Museum of the Bible

 Green funded the Museum of the Bible in Washington, D.C. at the cost of $500 million.
 In 2017, U.S. Immigration and Customs Enforcement announced that they had returned 3,800 ancient artifacts found in the Hobby Lobby warehouse to the Republic of Iraq.
 In 2020, an additional 11,500 artifacts were returned to Egypt and Iraq.
 Also a large number of papyrus fragments purported to be part of the Dead Sea Scrolls were revealed to be forgeries.

 In July 2020, Forbes magazine reported the museum had received between $2 million and $5 million from the Paycheck Protection Program to retain 249 jobs (a calculated annual average salary between $38,000 and $97,000).
 In a statement to the magazine, a museum spokesperson said that the “Museum of the Bible applied for and received a PPP loan to pay our employees while the museum had to stay closed, taking in no other revenue."

+David & Barbara Green Centre for Global Leadership

+In September 2026, Oral Roberts University in Tulsa, Oklahoma, unvelied the David & Barbara Green Centre for Global Leadership, named after Green and his wife.
+The university calls it a "nexus for strategic leadership development and empowerment".
+The centre includes a virtual lecture theatre, lecture hall, and conference rooms and classrooms made to host seminars, workshops, and continued education programming.